Why Don’t My Legs Tan As Well?

 3. Shaving And Waxing

-If you shave and wax your legs often, then you might be removing the tan that you do have.
-Shaving and waxing your legs exfoliates the outer layer of your skin, which is where your tan would sit.
-So by shaving and waxing, you are removing your tan over and over again.
+If you shave and wax your legs frequently, you may be removing the tan you have.
+Shaving and waxing your legs exfoliates the outer layer of your skin, where your tan would typically be located.

 4. Tight Clothing